electron/electron/docs/api/session.md

 * `path` String - Path to a directory containing an unpacked Chrome extension
 * `options` Object (optional)
-  * `allowFileAccess` Boolean - Whether to allow the extension to read local files over `file://` protocol.
+  * `allowFileAccess` Boolean - Whether to allow the extension to read local files over `file://` protocol and inject content scripts into `file://` pages.
 This is required e.g. for loading devtools extensions on `file://` URLs.
 Defaults to false.

 Returns `Promise<Extension>` - resolves when the extension is loaded.